joshuacarmack/joshuacarmack.com/content/posts/fire-on-the-mountain-2025/index.md

 Once the audio hit vMix, I used a plugin called Youlean Loudness Meter.
 It records the loudness over the length of the stream and provides a visual target, ensuring consistent levels and clear audio.

-> **Tip:** Aim for streaming loudness targets like around -14 LUFS (music-heavy) to keep perceived volume consistent without clipping.
+> **Tip:** I used the default -23 LUFS target range, which kept the stream consistent without clipping.

 ![Youlean Loudness Meter interface](Youlean.png "Youlean Loudness Meter plugin interface")